 The canine names we’re sharing below come from famous Vikings who sailed the seas and explored strange lands.
 The gods and goddesses from Norse mythology are the inspiration for many of the names people choose for their dogs.
 These unusual Viking names for dogs may describe your pet’s personality or appearance.
-Some of the Viking names are best suited to female dogs, some are excellent names for male dogs, and many are neutral.
-If Nordic mythology and Viking history fascinate you, you’re sure to find the inspirational name that’s perfect for your pup.
+Some of the Viking names are best suited as female dog names, some are excellent names for male dogs, and many are neutral.
+If you’re wondering what you should name your dog and you’re fascinated by Nordic mythology and Viking history, you’re sure to find the inspirational name that’s perfect for your pup.

 Dog Names From Figures in Norse Mythology

 According to Norse mythology, Aegir was an expert in brewing ale and held court in his halls with the Norse gods.
 He was married to the goddess Ran.
 In the Norse language, this means an esteemed and aged magician.

 The female goddess is known for her intensity and beauty.
 Freyja is a goddess associated with war, gold, fertility, and love.
 Two cats pull her chariot.